smithlabcode/riborex/README.md

 Copyright (C) 2014 University of Southern California, Wenzheng Li, Weili Wang and Andrew D. Smith

-Authors: Jie Ren, Emad Bahrami Samani, Philip J. Uren, Andrew D. Smith
+Authors: Wenzheng Li, Weili Wang, Philip J. Uren, Luiz OF Penalva, Andrew D. Smith

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software